matthewrstone/puppet-pe_winagent/README.md

 ### Changelog
 **v2.0**

-- Built a powershell module, 'cuz Install-Puppet looks cool.
+- Overhauled powershell scripts to include a module for remote agent installation.
+Many thanks to Chris Blodgett (@shotah) for the contributions and feedback on the PS side.

 - Switched from using 'curl' to using pe_staging module (couldn't use nanliu/staging due to a conflict in earlier version of PE (ENTERPRISE-258).

 - Added case statement to handle the new versioning for Puppet Agent in the PE 2015 releases.

-- Overhauled powershell scripts for remote agent installation via PS Remoting.